It's Easy to Enrol

 • Explain general cultural practices used for vegetable production.

-• Explain the management of potential problems, including pests, diseases, weeds, and environmental disorders, in vegetable production.
+• Explain the management of potential problems in vegetable production, including:

 • Explain alternative cultural techniques, including greenhouse and hydroponic production, for vegetables.